adamwespiser/toxic-twitter/README.txt

 9. Visit http://localhost:8000/

 Note: If you are on a Mac and you see some weird errors about Objective C, you may need to run `export OBJC_DISABLE_INITIALIZE_FORK_SAFETY=YES` from your terminal.
 It has something to do with the twitter scraper not playing well with python3 on MacOS.

+# Section 2: Machine Learning

+### Toxicity Prediction
+We include instruction for two tasks related to predicting toxicity in tweets, the first, is training the machine learning classifier we use in production and exporting it.
+The second, is using those saved files to run toxicity prediction from the command line.
+We've included a saved version of model in case you don't have the time to train the model yourself!

+#### Train our Char-CNN Deep Learning Model
+1. If haven't already run:
+    $ cd CODE/ToxicSense
+    $ mkvirtualenv --python=`which python3` toxicsense-venv-1
+    $ pip install -r requirements.txt
+    do that now...
+2. Go to https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/data and download train.csv into a directory called "kaggle"
+    The file may be zipped, so make sure to use 'unzip' to decompress it.
+3. Run all the cells in the build-and-export.ipynb notebook.
+    You may need to install Jupyter notebooks: http://jupyter.org/install
+    $ jupyter notebook
+4. train-and-export.ipynb will export our model into the directory, "ascii-3-model/"

+#### Make Predictions Locally via Command Line
+1. Have the project dependencies installed (step one, previous section)
+2. Run the following command in bash
+    $ python make_prediction.py <tweet>
+    for instance you could run,
+    $ python make_prediction "Thats one small step for a man, one giant leap for mankind" The toxicity, along with whether the tweet is obsene, a threat, an insult, or identity hate  will be printed.
+For each category, the prediction is a number between 0 and 1.
+Where 0 is not a member of the cateogry, and 1 is likely to be a member of the category